xmatters/xm-labs-gitlab/README.md

 | Projects | List of Project Objects |

 ## Example
-This is an example using the GitLab steps in order to get commit details from a repo.
+This is the flow provided.

 <kbd>
 	<img src="/media/ExampleFlow.png">